Icinga/icingaweb2/README.md

 ## Vagrant

+> **Note** that the deployment of the virtual machine is tested against Vagrant starting with version 1.1.
+> Unfortunately older versions will not work.

 The Icinga 2 Web project ships with a Vagrant virtual machine that integrates the source code with various services and example data in a controlled environment.
 This enables developers and users to test Livestatus, status.dat,